stbestichhh/Weather-Forecast/README.md

 # .NET-MAUI-Weather-App
-Multiplatform weather application on .NET MAUI
+Multiplatform weather application on .NET MAUI by stbestichhh | Kiril Yakymchuk based on openweathermap api